Oral contraceptives use hormones to prevent pregnancy. Combination pills contain both progestin and estrogen.

 - Treat acne

-- Prevent ovarian cancer
+- Reduce the chance of developing ovarian cancer

 Combination birth control pills contain both estrogen and progestin.
 Some combination birth control pills allow you to have fewer periods each year.
 These are called continuous or extended-cycle pills.
 Ask your health care provider about dosing options to decrease the frequency of your menstrual cycles.